2005 NBA Finals: Aftermath

-The Pistons, guided by new coach Flip Saunders, won a franchise-record 64 wins and seemed primed to regain the NBA title.
+The Pistons, guided by new coach Flip Saunders, won a franchise-record 64 games and seemed primed to regain the NBA title.
 However, Detroit fell in six games to the Miami Heat, who would go on and win the 2006 NBA title.
-Franchise centerpiece Ben Wallace abruptly left for the Chicago Bulls, yet the Pistons still made the Conference Finals the next two seasons, losing to the Cleveland Cavaliers and Boston Celtics, respectively.
-Finally, the remaining core of the team was dismantled at the start of the 2008-09 NBA season.
+Franchise centerpiece Ben Wallace abruptly left for the Chicago Bulls, yet the Pistons still made the conference finals the next two seasons, losing to the Cleveland Cavaliers and Boston Celtics, respectively.
+Finally, the remaining core of the team was dismantled at the start of the 2008-09 NBA season when Finals MVP Chauncey Billups, along with Antonio McDyess and Cheikh Samb, was traded for Allen Iverson in November of that season.